kishanlal26/hugo-cms/site/content/post/the-3-secrets-to-killer-guitar-control.md

 <!--StartFragment-->

-### Learn The POWERFUL TRICK Of How ToSwitch Scales Instantly In The Middle Of A SoloJust Like The Guitar Masters.
+### Learn The POWERFUL TRICK Of How To Switch Scales Instantly In The Middle Of A Solo Just Like The Guitar Masters.

 * How to use major scales to give your playing "The Top 40 Feel".
-Great to write pop songs that could become top hits (Watch this at 13:49).
+Great to write pop songs that could become top hits (Watch this at [13:49](https://youtu.be/ziB70hnPXGM)).
 * How to avoid the biggest mistake that $99 of guitarists make.
-Save yourself the years of heartbreaking frustration that most guitarists experience because of it (See it at 15:20).
+Save yourself the years of heartbreaking frustration that most guitarists experience because of it (See it at [15:20](https://youtu.be/ziB70hnPXGM)).
-* Unlock the blues power of classical chord structures that you can always rely on for a killer rhythm backbone (Watch it at 16:42).
+* Unlock the blues power of classical chord structures that you can always rely on for a killer rhythm backbone (Watch it at [16:42](https://youtu.be/ziB70hnPXGM)).
 * Become a guitar god by using the "key switch method".
-It's SUPER SIMPLE, but it instantly brings your solos to a whole new level (Learn this trick at 18:05).
+It's SUPER SIMPLE, but it instantly brings your solos to a whole new level (Learn this trick at [18:05](https://youtu.be/ziB70hnPXGM)).
 * How to burst out of a rut immediately by tapping into a new enthusiasm and freshness you might be missing.
 This tip is so simple yet so effective, that you'll shake your head in disbelief.
-You'll be jam-packed with inspiration whenever you need it (See this at 18:17).
+You'll be jam-packed with inspiration whenever you need it (See this at [18:17](https://youtu.be/ziB70hnPXGM)).

 ![](https://ws1.guitarcontrol.com/products/guitarcontrolcollection/images/lespaul.jpg)